 - Not receive any form of compensation for mentoring.

-Note: If you have a trial hunting authorization, you may not serve as a mentor in this program.
+Note: If you have a Trial Hunting Program authorization, you may not serve as a mentor in Utah's Hunter Mentoring program.

 Qualifying minors must: